 For extra stability, long brackets were used to secure the legs and the table-top once it was built.
 The unit was attached to the wall in the corner with some wall-mounting brackets to prevent it from falling over (not shown).

 It turned out just as I had hoped!
-I cut some bristol board to fit on the bottom of the top table so it would appear dark (otherwise, it was just particle board and really noticeable since it was so high.)
+I cut some bristol board to fit on the bottom of the top table so it would appear dark (otherwise, it was just particle board and really noticeable since it was so high.
+I plan on painting it down it road, the bristol board is a temporary fix!)
 And the best part, it only cost $20!

 Delete